delta-incubator/delta-sharing-rs/sandbox/README.md

 Setup
 ==============================

- Run the following commands in this directory to setup the virtual environment:
+ To set up the virtual environment, run the following commands in this directory:

  ```bash
   $ pyenv local 3.8.13